eventsbne/eventsbne.me/source/_posts/nodegirls-iii.md

 ---
-title: Building a community around NodeGirls
+title: Building a learning community around Node Girls
 author: ashkyd
 date: 2018-03-14 18:37:23
 tags: nodegirls, organizing
-description: In 2017 Anwesha Chatergee attended a RailsGirls coding workshop and loved the idea.
-Wanting to get into Javascript, she found that the NodeGirls movement didn't have a Brisbane chapter so decided to put together a team and start it herself.
+description: Community organizing is a tough job, but we've got some awesome folks in the Node community.
+Here's the story of the team that grew Node Girls Brisbane from the ground up.
-teaser:
+teaser: In 2017 Anwesha Chatergee attended a RailsGirls coding workshop and loved the idea.
+Wanting to get into Javascript, she found that the Node Girls movement didn't have a Brisbane chapter so decided to put together a team and start it herself.
 image: /images/2018/nodegirls-march.jpg
 ---
 In 2017 Anwesha Chatterjee attended a RailsGirls event and loved the idea.
 Wanting to get into Javascript, she found that the Node Girls movement didn't have a Brisbane chapter so decided to put together a team and start it herself.